matwerber1/fusion-360-laguna-14bx-bandsaw-log-jig-with-fence/README.md

 This project was inspired by various blogs, magazines, etc. I found during my Google searches.

-This represents my second project with Fusion 360... much to learn, but excited to be progessing with the software :)
+This represents my second project with Fusion 360 ([the first was a different jig for the same purpose](https://github.com/matwerber1/fusion-360-laguna-14bx-bandsaw-log-jig)).
+I still have much to learn :)

 ## Shoutout